1982 invasion of the Falkland Islands

 Argentine forces invaded the Falkland Islands on 2 April 1982 in a military operation code-named Operation Rosario (Operación Rosario).
 The invasion served as a catalyst for the subsequent Falklands War.
 The Argentines mounted amphibious landings and the invasion ended with the surrender of Falkland Government House, due to the location of the fighting the invasion is occasionally known as the Battle of Government House.

 Defence

-Governor Rex Hunt was informed by the British Government of a possible Argentine invasion on 1 April 1982.
+Governor Rex Hunt was informed on 1 April 1982, by the British Government of a possible Argentine invasion.
 At 3:30 pm that day he received a telegram from the Foreign and Commonwealth Office stating:

 We have apparently reliable evidence that an Argentine task force could be assembling off Stanley at dawn tomorrow.
 You will wish to make your dispositions accordingly.